JerW18/CSARCH2-SimulationProject/README.md

 - Step-by-step output displayed in the GUI
 - Option for file export as a .txt file

+## General Process of the Code
+- First, the code will normalize the binary number inputs to 1.f format.
+- Next, it will equalize the exponents to the higher exponent using a function that moves the decimal place given a shift value.
+- Then, depending on the chosen rounding mode (with or without GRS), it either adds GRS bits after the desired number of bits or uses RTN-TE to round to the desired number of bits.
+- Afterwards, it will perform the addition of the binary numbers.
+- Finally, the code will round the resulting binary number to the desired number of bits.

 ## Usage
 ### Running the code
 1. Download the GitHub files to your local machine.